Svannia/FoodieBuddies/README.md

 - Debug : Only to use when currently debugging a specific feature.
 There shouldn't be any Debug tag on stable versions.
 - Error : for errors correctly caught and handled.
 - Login : All authentication, account existence checks / creation / accesses / deletion.
+- NavAction : Navigation from a route to the other, backstack controls when going back in navigation history.
+- VM : All ViewModel actions like initialization, accesses to Database, etc...

 ### JavaDoc
 All functions are commented with typical JavaDoc.
 To write them more easily, you can follow these steps: